 Both employers and foreign workers need to be aware of situations where the work permit becomes invalid, such as:

-It is essential to note that the specific regulations regarding the revocation of the work permits are stated in Article 20 of Decree No. 152/2020/NĐ-CP.
-A work permit may be revoked when it expires according to legal regulations; when Employers or foreign workers fail to comply with the legal regulations; or when foreign workers do not comply with Vietnamese law, affecting national security, public order, and social safety.
+Importantly, it is essential to note that the specific regulations regarding the revocation of the work permits are stated in Article 20 of Decree No. 152/2020/NĐ-CP.
+Authorities will revoke a work permit upon its expiration as stipulated by law.
+The employer or the foreign worker may have their work permit revoked if they fail to comply with the law.
+Authorities will revoke a foreign worker’s work permit if they violate Vietnamese law while employed in the country, affecting national security, public order, and social safety.

-In addition to the aforementioned analysis, when Employers have a demand to recruit foreign workers, they must also follow other procedures such as applying for temporary residence cards, declaring personal income tax, and contributing to social insurance and health insurance, etc. as required by the law for foreign workers.
+In addition, when Employers have a demand to recruit foreign workers, they must also follow other procedures such as applying for temporary residence cards, declaring personal income tax, and contributing to social insurance and health insurance, etc. as required by the law for foreign workers.

-The current legal framework for managing foreign workers in Vietnam is relatively clear and specified in legal documents, such as the Labor Code, Law on entry, exit, transit and residence of foreigners in Vietnam, etc. However, in practice, there may still exist certain limitations and issues that need to be addressed.
+Indeed, the current legal framework for managing foreign workers in Vietnam is relatively clear.
+Specifically, this framework clearly details in legal documents, such as the Labor Code, Law on entry, exit, transit and residence of foreigners in Vietnam, etc. However, in practice, there may still exist certain limitations and issues that in need for resolve.
 To overcome these limitations, it is necessary to continue improving the procedures and regulations related to foreign workers and to keep Employers and foreign workers updated with any new legal provisions.